Posts | Building Tips | Commercial Buildings

 Customers are also shocked when they learn that stud wall buildings typically rely on the walls built throughout the structure to support the roof.
 If you want to do any type of remodeling in the future, then you must consider how it will alter the support of the entire building.

 However, post-frame buildings with clear-span trusses, don’t require any additional support structures for the roof.
 What does that really mean?
 Let’s say down the road you plan on adding some walls and knocking some down...you can do that with a post-frame building without affecting the structural integrity of your building.

 2. Economical Heating & Cooling

-Did you know that wood also has natural insulating qualities as opposed to steel frame which transfers heat and cold easily?
+Did you know that wood also has natural insulating qualities as opposed to the steel frame which transfers heat and cold easily?
 It’s true.
 That’s why post frame buildings are more energy efficient than a steel frame.

 What do we mean by that?
 Well, for steel buildings the most conductive path is steel.
 Therefore, all of your heat is exiting the building through the framing.

 To help combat this energy loss, you can use extra insulation or insulation materials with a higher rating.
 Spacing the steel studs further apart in the walls also helps by creating fewer thermal bridges.